containers/podman/docs/source/markdown/podman-create.1.md

 **--image-volume**, **builtin-volume**=*bind|tmpfs|ignore*

 Tells Podman how to handle the builtin image volumes.
-The options are: 'bind', 'tmpfs', or 'ignore' (default 'bind').
+Default is **bind**.

-bind: A directory is created inside the container state directory and bind mounted into the container for the volumes.
+- **bind**: An anonymous named volume will be created and mounted into the container.
-tmpfs: The volume is mounted onto the container as a tmpfs, which allows the users to create content that disappears when the container is stopped.
+- **tmpfs**: The volume is mounted onto the container as a tmpfs, which allows the users to create content that disappears when the container is stopped.
-ignore: All volumes are just ignored and no action is taken.
+- **ignore**: All volumes are just ignored and no action is taken.

 **--init**